-Research on interinstitutional partnerships and practices
+Research on interinstitutional partnerships and data gathering

 One of the most important goals of the project is the use of eQuATIC as a peer assessment tool.
 When two institutions generate reports about each other based on mutual data input, they can easily address the strengths and weaknesses in bilateral cooperation.
 The methodology of quality assurance (QA) where institutions evaluate each other through the structural (online) exchange of data, i.e. online peer assessment will help policy makers at institutions to improve the quality in their cooperation and of their own institution.
 Using data this way is an innovative practice and may lead to a more general practice in QA when it comes to international cooperation.
 The development of the methodology for online peer assessment offers an alternative to the existing quality assessment methods (peer review site visits, self-evaluation reports) which can be more time consuming and expensive in the case of site visits and less comprehensive in case of only using self-evaluation reports.